 Average salary: $52,650/year

-Requirements: You must obtain a certification in order to work as a rope access technician.
+Requirements: You must obtain a certification to work as a rope access technician.
 Such certifications can be issued by The International Rope Access Trade Association (IRATA) and the Society of Professional Rope Access Technicians.

 More information: IRATA International